 We are currently evaluating a number of potential options to expand our cash runway, the implementation of which will impact our liquidity.
-In an effort to improve liquidity and our runway, we have placed our CDMO business and Facility on the market for sale, reduced our work force and ceased operations of our CDMO, thereby reducing annual spend on expenses by approximately 67% and generating cash savings of approximately 64% from first quarter Fiscal year 2023 compared to the fourth quarter Fiscal year 2023.
+In an effort to improve liquidity and our runway, we have placed our CDMO business and Facility on the market for sale, reduced our work force and ceased operations of our CDMO, thereby reducing annual spend on expenses by approximately 58% and generating cash savings of approximately 46% when comparing the nine months ended March 31, 2024 to the nine moths ended March 31, 2023.
 Potential options being considered to further increase liquidity include focusing product development on a select number of product candidates, the sale or out-licensing of certain product candidates, raising money from the capital markets, grant revenue or collaborations, or a combination thereof.
 However, we anticipate that our expenses will increase as we continue our research and development activities and conduct clinical trials.

-Our cash, cash equivalents and restricted cash of \$4.1 million as of December 31, 2023, is not anticipated to be sufficient to support our operations beyond the third quarter of Fiscal 2024 unless we reduce our burn rate further, sublease all or a portion of the San Diego Lease, sell the Facility for amounts above its term note payable, or raise additional capital.
+Despite the proceeds from the Private Placement, our cash, cash equivalents and restricted cash of \$17.9 million as of May 13, 2024, is not anticipated to be sufficient to support our operations beyond the first quarter of Fiscal 2025 unless we sell the Facility for amounts near or above the term note outstanding payable balance or the Term Loan is restructured, we reduce our burn rate further, sublease all or a portion of the San Diego Lease, or raise additional capital.
 Regardless of whether we are able to reduce our burn rate or sell or out-license certain assets or parts of the business, we will need to raise additional capital in order to fully execute our near and long-term business plans.
-In fact, our current cash, cash equivalents and restricted cash as of December 31, 2023, is not anticipated to be sufficient to support operations through the third quarter of Fiscal 2024.